-Unless otherwise specified, the following Required Standards shall apply at all times while an Official is, or would be reasonably considered to be, acting in his/her capacity as a Certified Official, which shall include but is not limited to:
+Unless otherwise specified, the following standards shall apply while an Official is, or would be reasonably considered to be, acting in his/her capacity as an Official, including, but not limited to:

-i) when within the precincts of the site of a Tennis Event (which shall include any official venue or location related to the Tennis Event);

-- ii) when engaging with players, officials, tournament personnel, spectators or Governing Body personnel in relation to a Tennis Event, whether or not that takes place on-site or during the period of such Tennis Event; - iii) when performing any duty set out in the Rules of Tennis, the Governing Body Rules or the Duties and Procedures for Officials; and - iv) when engaged by a Governing Body or associated tournament or competition to deliver ad hoc services such as delivering training, assisting with officiating administration, and any other officiating tasks. - 1.
-Officials must be in satisfactory physical condition to enable them to carry out their duties. - 2.
-Officials must have natural or corrected vision of 20-20 and normal hearing.
-In addition, International Chair Umpires (Bronze, Silver and Gold) must submit a completed eye test form each year to ITF Officiating and all other Certified Officials must submit a completed eye test form every three years to ITF Officiating. - 3.
-Officials must be on time for all matches assigned to them. - 4.
-Officials must understand, comply with and enforce the Rules of Tennis, the Duties and Procedures for Officials, all Governing Body Rules for Tennis Events at which they are officiating, the Tennis Anti-Corruption Program and all other policies applicable to Officials which may be introduced from time to time (including, but not limited to the Ban on Mobile Phone/Smart Watch Policy). - 5.
-Officials must conduct themselves in a respectful manner towards other Officials, tournament personnel, spectators, players, player support personnel and any other person related to any Tennis Event. - 6.
-Officials should maintain a high level of personal hygiene and should maintain a professional appearance at all times. - 7.
-Officials must not drink alcohol or use marijuana (including medical marijuana) or any other substance that may impair one's judgment in the 12 hours prior to any match that they officiate, and at all times while acting in their capacity as an Official. - 8.
-Officials must maintain complete impartiality with respect to all tennis players and player support personnel at all times and must avoid any real or perceived conflicts of interest.
-Specifically, Officials shall not i) officiate in any match in which they have a real or perceived conflict of interest; or ii) socialise with or become intimate with players, or enter into any relationship (business, personal or otherwise) or take any action on or off court that may call into question their impartiality as an Official.
+- i) when at the official sites of a Tennis Event, including the venue and facilities, hotel, transportation, and other locations related to the Tennis Event); - ii) when engaging with players, player support personnel, other Officials, Tennis Event personnel, spectators and Governing Body personnel in relation to a Tennis Event, whether or not at or during the Tennis Event; - iii) when performing any duty set out in the Rules of Tennis, the Governing Body Rules or the Duties and Procedures for Officials; and - iv)when engaged by a Governing Body or Tennis Event to deliver ad hoc services such as delivering training, assisting with officiating administration, and any other officiating tasks.

+1. Officials shall be in satisfactory physical condition to enable them to carry out their duties.

+2. Officials shall have natural or corrected vision of 20-20 and normal hearing.
+In addition, International Chair Umpires (Bronze, Silver and Gold) shall submit a completed eye test form each year to ITF Officiating and all other Officials must submit a completed eye test form every three years to ITF Officiating.

+3. Officials shall be on time for all matches assigned to them.

+4. Officials shall be aware of, understand, comply with, and, as applicable, enforce the Rules of Tennis, the Duties and Procedures for Officials, the relevant Governing Body Rules for the Tennis Events at which they are officiating, the Tennis Anti-Corruption Program, the Tennis Anti-Doping Programme, and all other policies applicable to Officials which may be introduced by the Governing Bodies from time to time (including, but not limited to, the Ban on Mobile Phone/Smart Watch Policy).

+5. Officials shall conduct themselves in a respectful manner towards others when acting in their capacity as an Official.

+6. Officials shall maintain a high level of personal hygiene and a professional appearance.

+7. Officials shall not drink alcohol or use marijuana (including medical marijuana) or any other substance that may impair one's judgment in the 12 hours prior to any match that they officiate, and at all times while acting in their capacity as an Official.

+8. Officials shall maintain complete impartiality with respect to all players and player support personnel and shall avoid any real or perceived conflicts of interest.
+Specifically, Officials shall not a) officiate in any match in which they have a real or perceived conflict of interest; or b) socialise with or become intimate with players, or enter into any relationship (business, personal or otherwise) or take any action on or off court that may call into question their impartiality as an Official.
 For the avoidance of doubt and notwithstanding the above, Officials may attend social functions at which players are present and may stay in the same hotels as players but shall not share a hotel room with any player of any age.
-Officials must declare all perceived or actual conflicts of interest with ITF Officiating, which administers the Joint Certification Programme on behalf of all members of the Joint Certification Programme.
+Officials shall declare all potential, perceived, or actual conflicts of interest to their relevant Officiating Representative as specified at Regulation E)2.
+The Officiating Representative shall report the Official's declaration to the Joint Certification Programme.
+The Joint Certification Programme shall determine whether an actual conflict of interest exists.